Peugeot iOn (2010-2018) range, battery & charging

 Peugeot iOn range

 According to official claims, the iOn has a range of 93 miles.
-However, reports from owners online suggest that, in everyday use, with the stereo and air-conditioning on, they’re getting somewhere around 65 miles.
+However, reports from owners online suggest that, in everyday use, with the stereo and air-conditioning on, they get somewhere around 65 miles.
+This is something that was seen commonly with the old NEDC testing procedure, which has since been superseded by the WLTP system.

 Even the official figure is at the lower end of what electric cars can achieve.
-The Renault ZOE and Nissan Leaf are larger, but they're claimed to have ranges of well over 200 miles, while the Hyundai Ioniq Electric, BMW i3 and Kia Soul will do between 150 and 200 miles.
+The Renault ZOE, Nissan Leaf, Hyundai Ioniq Electric, BMW i3 and Kia Soul EV will all do at least 150 miles in the real world, if not more.

-The iOn comes as standard with just one charging cable, which can be used with a domestic three-pin plug socket.
-Using this, you can fully charge the car from flat in about eight hours.
-In other words, most people could charge the car overnight, while it was parked, and come out the next morning to enough charge for their regular commute.
+The iOn came as standard with just one charging cable, which can be used with a domestic three-pin power socket.
+Using this, you can fully charge the car from flat in about seven hours.
+In other words, most people could charge the car overnight while parked and come out the next morning to enough charge for their regular commute.

-If that’s not quick enough or you need a top-up during the day, you can also charge the iOn at a fast charger.
-That'll give you 80% charge in just 30 minutes, but you need to buy the appropriate cable as an extra.
+If that’s not quick enough or you need a top-up during the day, you'll need take the iOn to a fast charger.
+That'll give you 80% charge in just 30 minutes, but the cable for doing this was an optional extra when the iOn was sold new.

 Like all Peugeot cars, the iOn is covered by a three-year/60,000-mile warranty from new.
 However, this little electric car also has some additional cover: the drivetrain comes with a five-year/40,000-mile warranty, while the traction battery is covered for eight years/60,000 miles.